DIY Aquaponics System 1 Indoors

-Our mountain town gets way too much snow and way too many cold hours to have an outdoor garden, so I decided to build and indoor aquaponic system, and bring the garden inside for year round growing.
+Our mountain town gets way too much snow and way too many cold hours to have an outdoor garden, so I decided to build an DIY aquaponic system in the living room, and bring the garden inside for year round growing.
 I also wanted to make the system as aesthetically pleasing as possible, whilst bringing an outdoor experience indoors in a tasteful way.

 My indoor aquaponic design started off as a fairly simple design.
 As it came together, I made changes.
 Some of the changes simplified the system, whilst others were improvements that may have increased the complexity, aesthetics, or efficiency.